onaio/onadata/docs/install.rst

     CREATE DATABASE onadata OWNER onadata
     CONNECT onadata
     CREATE EXTENSION IF NOT EXISTS postgis
-    CREATE EXTENSION IF NOT EXISTS postgis_topology;\""
+    CREATE EXTENSION IF NOT EXISTS postgis_topology

 From now onwards start your DB with ``docker start onadata`` provided you passed the name "onadata" to Docker's ``--name`` option.